What is Last Mile in terms of transportation?

 ●The power output of each hub motor should be capped at 750W.

-Electric bikes can be used for leisure or as a mode of exercise and are on the border of being considered a bicycle or a motorcycle.
+Electric bicycles can be used for leisure or as a mode of exercise and are on the border of being considered a bicycle or a motorcycle.

 Advantages of using an Electric Bike